michal-bogucki/weather_app/README.md

 # Weather Application

-Project using Cleean Architecture + MVVM + Kotlin
+Project using Clean Architecture + MVVM + Kotlin

 # Libraries Used